How many calories to lose weight?

 As with all restrictive diets, pregnant and breastfeeding women as well as diabetics and those on medication, should seek medical advice before embarking on any form of calorie restriction.
 This is especially relevant for teenagers, children and the elderly who may be at risk of missing out on crucial nutrients for growth and repair.

 Some people find counting calories an effective way to quantify and manage their energy and achieve weight loss, at least in the short term.
-However, focusing on calories alone ignores the wider contribution food makes to our health and well-being.
+However, focusing on calories alone risks ignoring the wider contribution food makes to our health and well-being and may lead to the avoidance of nutritious, healthy but high calorie foods.

 Comments, questions and tips